aliftan/zero-mail-showcase/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.js`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+## 🛠️ Technology Stack

+- **Next.js**: A React framework for server-side rendering and static site generation.
+- **React**: A JavaScript library for building user interfaces.
+- **TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript.
+- **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
+- **MJML**: A markup language designed to reduce the pain of coding responsive email templates.

-## Learn More
+## 📚 Learn More

 To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- 📖 [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- 🎓 [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+## 📬 Contact

+For any inquiries or support regarding Zero Mail Showcase, please contact:

+📧 Email: aliftan29@gmail.com

+We welcome your feedback and are happy to assist with any questions you may have about the project.